mlaviolet/BEDCA/README.md

 IN PROGRESS: Data sets from the [textbook](https://www.iastatedigitalpress.com/plugins/books/127/) *Basic Engineering Data Collection and Analysis* by Stephen B. Vardeman and J. Marcus Jobe.
+UPDATE: Preliminary documentation of data sets completed 2025-10-27.